 Silky Folding Landscaping Hand Saw POCKETBOY 130

-The 130 in this Silky Pocketboy Saw’s name refers to the 130mm of cutting surface you’ll get with the saw’s taper-ground chrome-plated blade.
+The 130 in this Saw’s name refers to the 130mm of cutting surface you’ll get with the saw’s taper-ground chrome-plated blade.
 For those who aren’t familiar with the metric system, 130mm translates to roughly 5.1 inches.
 Speaking of the blade, the company Silky Saws makes all of its Pocketboy 130 folding saws using Japanese SK4 high carbon steel.

 Each Pocketboy 130 has a TPI of 8.5, which helps it produce a very smooth cut.
 All of the teeth are pulse hardened to increase their durability and cutting power.